nao-amj/nao-amj/README.md

 ### English
-I am learning to use `Instagram` to improve my English skills.(started in April 2023)
-- I made a start by using translation software(e.g. DeepL).
-I thought it was important to start anyway.The main forms of communication on `Instagram` are through comments and DMs, and DMs in particular require speed in exchange for a smaller granularity of text.
-- DM communication is nerve-wracking, and the rate at which I have to think about English on my own gradually increases.
-- At the same time, I can learn words, phrases, and slang in parallel, and feel that I have improved since started `Instagram`.
+I am learning to use `Instagram` to improve my English skills.(started in April 2023) First, I used translation software (such as DeepL).
+On Instagram, comments and DMs are the main means of communication, especially DMs, which require speed instead of small granularity of sentences.Communicating through DMs is nerve-wracking, and the speed at which I can think of English on my own is gradually increasing.At the same time, I can learn words, phrases, and slang in parallel, so I feel that I have improved since started Instagram.
-- With this study method, I am still continuing my efforts to improve my English skills (`reading` and `writing`).
-- My `listening` has improved a little by listening to podcasts every day, but the problem is `speaking`.
-I want to think of a good way to do this😊
+I am still continuing my efforts to improve my English skills (reading and writing) with this study method.My listening has improved a bit by listening to podcasts every day, but the problem is speaking.
+I need to figure out a good way to do this 😊.

 ---